jmlewis/valett/README.md

 	console.log "#{letter}: #{valett.values[valett.hash[letter]]}" for letter in letters

-Where words is an array of acceptable words and letters is a sorted (to your preference) array of the unique letters in the corpus.
+Words is an array of acceptable words and letters is a sorted (to your preference) array of the unique letters in the corpus.
 Valett stores a hash from letters to array indices in valett.hash, and stores the computed corpus statistics in valett.metadata after valett.init.
 The computed values are in valett.values after valett.analyze:

 	valett.analyze maxValue, weights, frequencyByLengthWeights, entropyWeights